ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

 following tools and git repositories:

--  The gcc-arm cross-compiler from `here <http://firmware.ardupilot.org/Tools/STM32-tools/>`__ (Ardupilot is only built and tested on these specific versions of gcc-arm; if installed with ``apt-get`` gcc-arm will not produce a working binary in many cases)
+-  The gcc-arm cross-compiler from `here <http://firmware.ardupilot.org/Tools/STM32-tools/>`__ (ArduPilot is only built and tested on these specific versions of gcc-arm; if installed with ``apt-get`` gcc-arm will not produce a working binary in many cases)
 -  gnu make, gawk and associated standard Linux build tools
 -  On a 64 bit system you will also need to have installed libc6-i386.